shaesaert/GameOfTag/README.md

 The information on installing MPT came from https://codeocean.com/capsule/4374148/tree

-Part of the code has been developed while S.Haesaert was a PhD student with A.Abate at Oxford University.
+Part of the code has been developed while S.Haesaert was a PhD student with A.Abate.